 Bio: An internationally-renowned thought leader in emotional and social intelligence, risk management and decision making, Dr. Gleb Tsipursky specializes in helping leaders concerned about resistance to change.
 He serves as the CEO of the boutique consulting and training company Disaster Avoidance Experts.
 Its solutions transform resistance to change into commitment by fusing narratives, nudges, and neuroscience.
-A best-selling author, he wrote Never Go With Your Gut: How Pioneering Leaders Make Newer Go With Your Gut: How Pioneering Leaders Make Meast Decisions and Avoid Business Disasters (Career Press, 2019), (New Harbinger, 2020), and Meast Coronavirus Pandemic (Changemakers Books, 2020).
+A best-selling author, he wrote Never Go With Your Gut: How Pioneering Leaders Make Newer Go With Your Gut: How Pioneering Leaders Make Meast Decisions and Avoid Business Disasters (Career Press, 2019), <a href="The Blindspots Between Us: How to Overcome Unconscious Cognitive Bias and Build Better Relationships (New Harbinger, 2020), and Meast Coronavirus Pandemic (Changemakers Books, 2020).
 He has over 550 articles and 450 interviews in USA Today, Inc. Magazine, Coss News, Image: Time-Business Insider, Government Executive, Fortune, The Chronicle of Philanthropy, Fast Company, and elsewhere.
 His expertise comes from over 20 years of consulting, coaching, and speaking and transformations, Image: The Chronicle of Philanthropy, <a h